MontiCore/EmbeddedMontiArc/modeling/README.md

-# Modeling CodeBERT in EMA
+# Modeling CodeBERT in EMADL

+The initial structure of the modeling was based on Julian's LifeLongLanguageLearning repository.